Can Roofers Work in the Rain? - These Conditions Make Roof Work Impossible

 Should I delay my roofing project if rain is forecast?

-It depends on the work planned.
-Minor repairs or inspections may proceed, but full installations are usually postponed to avoid quality issues.
+It depends on the planned work.
+Minor repairs or inspections may proceed, but full installations are usually postponed to maintain quality.